 WW Feed & Supply owners Curtis & Susan Russell wanted to add a bit of western flavor to their remodeled store & mill, and opted to raise charity funds in the process.

 Curt & Susan created & launched 'Ranchers for Hospice.'
 Beginning in January 2017, area ranchers were able to add their brand on the Russell's U.S. Highway 50 warehouse, with all proceeds going to Arkansas Valley Hospice.

 Here's how the program works: Donation levels are $150 for one year, or $500 for four years.
 In exchange for a Hospice donation, the WW Feed & Supply crew puts your brand and name our warehouse.

 La Junta Trading Co. donated the plywood & paint, and WW Feed & Supply is donating the labor and other materials to create and mount your brand sign to show your support for Hospice.
 Since all the materials are donated, 100% of your contribution goes direct to Arkansas Valley Hospice.

 We are grateful that so many generous ranchers.
-Our Ranchers for Hospice wall of brands is full for 2017 and we already have a waiting list for 2018!
+Our Ranchers for Hospice wall of brands is full.
+Contact us for the 2019 waiting list.